freedomofpress/securedrop/docs/development/contributing.rst

 * `programmers`_, to help us develop SecureDrop;
 * `release managers`_, to create and maintain Debian GNU/Linux packages and repositories;
-* `writers`_, to help improve the documentation;
+* `technical writers`_, to help improve the documentation;
 * `translators`_, to translate SecureDrop;
-* `designers`_, to help improve the source and journalist web interfaces and Tails customization;
+* `ux contributors`_, to help improve the product experience for end users;
-* `moderators and support`_ volunteers, to help with the support forums.
+* `forum moderators and support`_ volunteers, to help with the support forums.

-You can always find a developer to answer any questions you may have on the `SecureDrop instant messaging channel
+You can always find a regular project contributor to answer any questions you may have on the `SecureDrop instant messaging channel
 <https://gitter.im/freedomofpress/securedrop>`__.
 You can also register on `the
 forum <https://forum.securedrop.org/>`__ for more information and to participate in longer discussions.

 .. note:: Not sure where to start?
 You can always ask for advice in the `chat
           room <https://gitter.im/freedomofpress/securedrop>`__.